pingidentity/terraform-provider-pingfederate/docs/resources/idp_sp_connection.md

 - `error_result` (String) The error result to return if this issuance criterion fails.
 This error result will show up in the PingFederate server logs.

+<a id="nestedatt--sp_browser_sso--encryption_policy"></a>
+### Nested Schema for `sp_browser_sso.encryption_policy`

+Optional:

+- `encrypt_assertion` (Boolean) Whether the outgoing SAML assertion will be encrypted.
+- `encrypt_slo_subject_name_id` (Boolean) Encrypt the name-identifier attribute in outbound SLO messages.
+This can be set if the name id is encrypted.
+- `encrypted_attributes` (List of String) The list of outgoing SAML assertion attributes that will be encrypted.
+The 'encryptAssertion' property takes precedence over this.
+- `slo_subject_name_id_encrypted` (Boolean) Allow the encryption of the name-identifier attribute for inbound SLO messages.
+This can be set if SP initiated SLO is enabled.

 <a id="nestedatt--sp_browser_sso--message_customizations"></a>